 Gastrocnemius tendinopathy or tendinitis is inflammation or degeneration of the tendon of the calf muscle causing pain at the back of the knee.
 This is an overuse injury which is more common in runners and sprinters.
+Treatment involves reducing the pain and inflammation followed by a full rehabilitation and exercise program to restore the muscle and tendon to full function.

 Symptoms include gradual onset pain at the back of the knee.
 Tenderness will be felt at the origin of the calf muscle and pain is reproduced by resisted bending of the knee (knee flexion).
 Pain may also be triggered when doing calf raises with a straight leg (only if it is really bad), or hopping on the bad leg.
 Sometimes doing calf stretches will be painful but not always.